polkadot-developers/docs-sandbox/source/docs/main-docs/02-fundamentals/transaction.md

 After the initial validity check, the transaction pool periodically checks whether existing transactions in the pool are still valid.
 If a transaction is found to be invalid or has expired, it is dropped from the pool.

-The transaction pool only deals with the validity of the transaction and the ordering of valid transaction that are placed in a transaction queue.
+The transaction pool only deals with the validity of the transaction and the ordering of valid transactions placed in a transaction queue.
-All other transaction details—including handling for fees, accounts, or signatures—are defined by the runtime using the `validate_transaction` function.
+Specific details on how the validation mechanism works—including handling for fees, accounts, or signatures—can be found in the [`validate_transaction`](/rustdocs/latest/sp_transaction_pool/runtime_api/trait.TaggedTransactionQueue.html#method.validate_transaction) method.
-For more detailed information about validating transactions, see the [`validate_transaction`](/rustdocs/latest/sp_transaction_pool/runtime_api/trait.TaggedTransactionQueue.html#method.validate_transaction) runtime API method.

-### Adding valid transactions to a transaction queue
+## Adding valid transactions to a transaction queue

 If a transaction is identified as valid, the transaction pool moves the transaction into a queue.
 There are two separate transaction queues for valid transactions.